realjf/k8s-client-go/README.md

 # k8s-client
-a kubernetes client with go
+a kubernetes client with go language